How to get a divorce

 Legal aid will not be available for most private family law cases, such as divorce or disputes about children and finances, unless you are a victim of domestic violence or abuse.
 However, you can get legal aid for family mediation if you meet the financial criteria.

 We understand that divorce can be a difficult time for all involved.
-Our experienced family law solicitors are here to support and advise you throughout the divorce process, as well as offering you information about alternative resolution options.
+Our experienced family law solicitors and specialists are here to support and advise you throughout the divorce process, as well as offering you information about alternative resolution options.
 We can also help you with the protection and distribution of jointly owned assets, both property and financial, and with any issues relating to your children.